 Visit the new website: www.dtexsystems.com

 Join Dtex on LinkedIn: https://www.linkedin.com/company/dtex-systems

 About Dtex Systems

 Dtex turns employees, executives, contractors and partners into trusted insiders.
-The award-winning Dtex Advanced User Behavior Intelligence Platform reduces insider threat risk by providing intelligence about behaviors and activities across massive numbers of distributed users.
+The award-winning Dtex Advanced Enterprise User Intelligence Platform reduces insider threat risk by providing intelligence about behaviors and activities across massive numbers of distributed users.
 Dtex combines the largest library of known malicious and negligent behaviors, machine learning and advanced analytics.
 This gives the platform the power to detect insider threats in near real time, reduce false positives, and free security and risk professionals from having to spend time analyzing overwhelming volumes of data and logs.
 Dtex is scalable and deploys quickly.
 It only collects light-weight data needed to identify risky behaviors, which never slows network, endpoint or user performance.
 Patented anonymization capabilities protect privacy and ensure compliance.
 Investors include Wing Venture Capital and Norwest Venture partners.
 Customers include the world’s leading banks, manufacturers, healthcare organizations, government agencies, and law firms.
 The Defense Information Systems Agency (DISA), Williams Formula 1 Racing, and Freshfields Bruckhaus Deringer are among customers using Dtex to reduce insider threat risk. https://www.dtexsystems.com/

 News Media Contact